abdulateeb/BS-MS_CS_4th_Year_Project/README.md

 # BS-MS_CS_4th_Year_Project

-This repository contains all the files and documentation related to my final-year project work.
+This repository contains all the files and documentation related to our final-year project work.